radiantearth/stac-spec/catalog-spec/catalog-spec.md

 ## Catalog Definitions

 There are two required element types of a Catalog: Catalog and Item.
 A STAC Catalog points to [STAC Items](../item-spec/), or to other STAC catalogs.
-It provides a simple linking structure that can be used recursively so that many `Items` can be included in a single Catalog, organized however the implementor desires.
+It provides a simple linking structure that can be used recursively so that many Items can be included in a single Catalog, organized however the implementor desires.

 STAC makes no formal distinction between a "root" catalog and the "child" catalogs.
-A root catalog is simply a top-most `catalog` (which has no parent).
-A nested `catalog` structure is useful (and recommended) for breaking up massive numbers of catalog items into logical groupings.
-For example, it might make sense to organize a `catalog` by date (year, month, day), or geography (continent, country, state/prov).
-Any scheme may be used, but it's considered a best practice to keep the size of each `catalog` under a a megabyte.
+A root catalog is simply a top-most catalog (which has no parent).
+A nested catalog structure is useful (and recommended) for breaking up massive numbers of catalog items into logical groupings.
+For example, it might make sense to organize a catalog by date (year, month, day), or geography (continent, country, state/prov).
+Any scheme may be used, but it's considered a best practice to keep the size of each catalog under a megabyte.

 A simple Catalog structure might look like this: